AvisekNaug/5ZoneTestBedControl/README.md

 ## Selecting actions

 The testbed provides the user to control a set of actions.
 The user has to speify which actions they wish to control using their own controller in the `config.cfg` file.
-The rest of the actions will be handled internally by an internal agent in `src/simple_agents.py`.
+The rest of the actions will be handled internally by an internal agent in `src/agents.py`.
 For the current versions of the testbed the default rules are implemented.
-If the user wishes to create separate default rules, they can subclass the `InternalAgent` class in `simple_agents.py` to provide their own default rules.
+If the user wishes to create separate default rules, they can subclass the `BaseInternalAgent` class in `agents.py` to provide their own default rules.